muritane/coordination-architecture/narrative_acceptance.md

 **Narrative acceptance** is a coordination condition where:

-* behavior is guided by shared interpretation,
+- behavior is guided by shared interpretation,
-* constraint is enforced through social coherence rather than execution,
+- constraint is enforced through social coherence rather than execution,
-* disagreement is managed by reinterpretation rather than redesign,
+- disagreement is resolved by reinterpretation rather than redesign,
-* and failure is addressed narratively rather than structurally.
+- and breakdown is managed narratively rather than structurally.

 Formally:

-> Narrative acceptance constrains action only through the willingness of participants to continue endorsing a shared story; it imposes no executable limits on action or consequence.
+> Narrative acceptance constrains action only through continued endorsement of a shared interpretive frame; it imposes no executable limits and bears no irreversible cost.

 ---